 Preparing for an emergency - Sussex Resilience Forum

-There are important differences among potential emergencies that will affect the decisions you make and the actions you take.
+The nature of the emergency will affect the decisions you make and the actions you take.

 In an emergency, if you are not involved in the incident, but are close by or believe you may be in danger, the best advice is to go inside a safe building (close windows, turn off any air-conditioning or ventilation equipment), stay inside until you are advised to do otherwise, and tune in to local radio or TV for information.